savonet/book/installation.md

 for instance to test upcoming features.
-Beware that it might not be as stable as a release, although this is generally the case: our policy enforces that the developments in progress are performed apart, and integrated into the main repository only once they have been tested and reviewed.
+Beware that it might not be as stable as a release, although this is generally the case: our policy enforces that the developments in progress are performed apart, and integrated into the main branch only once they have been tested and reviewed.

-In order to try install this version, you should first download the repository containing all the code, which is managed using the git version control system:
+In order to install this version, you should first download the repository containing all the code, which is managed using the git version control system:

 ```